Coarse-to-Fine Point Cloud Registration with SE(3)-Equivariant Representations: Acknowledgement

 \section{Acknowledgement}

-This work was supported in part by the National Science and Technology Council, under Grant MOST 110-2634-F-002-051, Qualcomm through a Taiwan University Research Collaboration Project, and Mobile Drive Technology Co., Ltd (MobileDrive).
+This work was supported in part by National Science and Technology Council, Taiwan, under Grant NSTC 111-2634-F-002-022, and Mobile Drive Technology Co., Ltd (MobileDrive).
 We are grateful to the National Center for High-performance Computing.